IBM-Cloud/openwhisk-slackapp/README.md

 * API Connect - to expose the OpenWhisk actions to Slack
 * and Slack Events API.

-When a user installs the app, or interacts with a bot user, or uses a custom command, Slack calls the app implementation.
+When a user installs the app in a Slack team, or interacts with a bot user, or uses a custom command, Slack calls the app implementation.
-It talks to an API deployed with API Connect.
+Slack will talk to an API deployed with API Connect.
 In turn this API will invoke OpenWhisk actions.

 From the perspective of the developer of the Slack app, there is no server involved: only OpenWhisk actions and an API in API Connect.
-Furthermore the code is not running if no user interacts with app and if the app gets popular, it will benefit from OpenWhisk scalability.
+Furthermore the code is not running if no user interacts with the app and if the app gets popular, it will benefit from OpenWhisk scalability.

 ![Architecture](https://g.gravizo.com/g?
   digraph G {